Rodrigues Network for Learning Robot Actions: Acknowledgements

 \section{Acknowledgements}

 Leonidas Guibas, Yang You and Congyue Deng acknowledge support from the Toyota Research Institute University 2.0 Program, ARL grant W911NF-21-2-0104, a Vannevar Bush Faculty Fellowship, and a gift from the Flexiv corporation.
+Haoran Geng acknowledges support from the Berkeley Fellowship Award and the Qualcomm Innovation Fellowship.
 Yang You is also supported in part by the Outstanding Doctoral Graduates Development Scholarship of Shanghai Jiao Tong University.
+Congyue Deng is also supported in part by the Tayebati Postdoctoral Fellowship at the MIT Schwarzman College of Computing.
 Pieter Abbeel holds concurrent appointments as a professor at UC Berkeley and as an Amazon Scholar, and this paper is not associated with Amazon.

 { \textbf{Supplementary Material} }